Tulare County gang sweep leads to arrest of 3 suspects in connection to Cutler murder from June 2019

 CUTLER, Calif.
 (KFSN) -- Three suspects have been arrested for the murder of 41-year-old Gilberto Serna in Cutler last June.

-RELATED: 41-year-old father gunned down in his own front yard in Cutler

-27-year-old Edward Moran, 19-year-old Cristian Bravo and a 17-year-old teenager were arrested during "Operation Stray Bullet," a gang operation led by authorities last month.
+Twenty-seven-year-old Edward Moran, 19-year-old Cristian Bravo and a 17-year-old teenager were arrested during "Operation Stray Bullet" a gang operation led by authorities last month.

 They were arrested on separate charges from the murder, but the evidence surrounding the gang operation helped detectives make the arrest.